cocos/cocos-docs/en/cocos-service/agc-appmessaging.md

 Most of HUAWEI Services need the `agconnect-services.json` configuration file.
 If there are operations such as newly opened services, please update the file in time.

-**Note**: Please make sure that you have completed the [generating/configuring the signing certificate Fingerprint](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/config-agc-0000001050166285#EN-US_TOPIC_0000001054452903__section10260203515546) process.
+**Note**: Please make sure that you have completed the [generating/configuring the signing certificate Fingerprint](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/config-agc-0000001050166285#EN-US_TOPIC_0000001054452903__section10260203515546) to config the SHA-256 certificate fingerprint.

 - Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) find your project from the project list and select the app on the project card.